ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 	- countries
 	  - Similar to
 	    - Model:  type_d_entitys
-	    - From the section on: Advanced Relationships - Relationship with 2 Levels of Separation
+	    - From the section on: Advanced Relationships - One to many with 2 levels of separation
 	    - Video course's section: 68-70
 	  - Columns
 	  ```php